rasros/ctxp/README.md

 rg "def save" -l **/database/*.py | lx
 ```

-This produces a stable, shell-based definition of “what I want the model to see,” easily re-run anytime.
+This produces a stable, shell-based definition of "what I want the model to see" easily re-run anytime.

 ---